-for the construction, refinement, and mapping of ontologies, tasks traditionally performed and supervised by human experts with in-depth domain and ontology engineering knowledge, as KR methods become more demanding [22].
+human experts with in-depth domain and ontology engineering knowledge, as KR methods become more demanding [22].
 Training LLMs on big data makes expert-level insights across domains more accessible and cost-effective.
-More-over, while LLMs are getting more effective at engineering ontologies, their capabilities are significantly enhanced in the era of Neurosymbolic AI, i.e., combining the deep and varied knowledge of statistical AI with the semantic reasoning of symbolic AI [21].
+Moreover, while LLMs are getting more effective at engineering ontologies [9], their capabilities are significantly enhanced in the era of Neurosymbolic AI, i.e., combining the deep and varied knowledge of statistical AI with the semantic reasoning of symbolic AI [21].

-Neurosymbolic AI is particularly significant in addressing complex health problems such as monitoring and alert-ing patients and doctors to Parkinson Disease (PD), the second most common neurodegenerative disease globally [8].
-Despite extensive research, the nature of PD remains elusive, and current treatments offer only partial effective-ness [3].
+Artificial intelligence is particularly significant in addressing complex health problems such as monitoring and alerting patients and doctors to Parkinson Disease (PD), the second most common neurodegenerative disease glob-ally [8].
+Despite extensive research, the nature of PD remains elusive, and current treatments offer only partial ef-fectiveness [3].
 In response, related ontologies have been developed to enhance understanding, monitoring, alerting, and treatment approaches.
 Specifically, the Wear4PDmove ontology [2, 24] has been recently developed with the aim of integrating heterogeneous sensor (movement) and personal health record (PHR) data, as a knowledge model used to interface/connect patients and doctors with smart devices and health applications.
-This ontology aims to seman-tically integrate heterogeneous data sources, such as dynamic/stream data from wearables and static/historic data from personal health records, to represent personal health knowledge in the form of a Personal Health Knowledge Graph (PHKG).
+This ontology aims to semantically integrate heterogeneous data sources, such as dynamic/stream data from wearables and static/historic data from personal health records, to represent personal health knowledge in the form of a Personal Health Knowl-edge Graph (PHKG).
 Also, it supports health applications' reasoning capabilities for high-level event recognition in PD monitoring, such as identifying events like 'missing dose' or 'patient fall' [2, 25].
-This and associated ontologies facilitate the critical integration of AI-driven tools and domain-specific knowledge, making it easier to integrate and reason with health data and promoting creative PD treatment approaches.
+This and associated ontologies facilitate the critical integration of domain-specific knowledge, making it easier to integrate and reason with health data and promoting PD treatment approaches.

-Patients' PD monitoring and alerting requires flexible KR methods to effectively adapt to their health changes.
+Patients' PD monitoring and alerting requires flexible KR methods to effectively adapt to health changes.
 LLMs have demonstrated impressive abilities in handling large amounts of data and producing valuable insights from their near-real-time analysis.
-However, factors such as inadequate reasoning abilities and reliance on spe-cialized health knowledge limit their use in monitoring Parkinson's disease (PD) and alerting patients.
-PD is a complicated domain, with distinct contexts, subtle meaning variations, and disease-specific vocabularies.
-To effec-tively capture and express this complex knowledge, it is necessary to fine-tune and train LLMs specifically for the domain, which can demand a significant number of resources that are not always available, or that health and medical experts are not willing to provide for many different reasons.
+However, factors such as inadequate reasoning abilities and reliance on specialized health knowledge limit their use in monitoring PD and alerting patients.
+PD is a complex domain, with distinct contexts, subtle meaning variations, and disease-specific vocabularies.
+Effectively capturing and expressing this complex knowledge requires fine-tuning and training LLMs for the domain, demanding significant resources that are often unavailable or beyond the capacity of health and medical experts.
 Additionally, healthcare ontologies now adhere to several standards and forms.
-The technical challenge, however, lies in the integration and reconciliation of informa-tion from many heterogeneous sources into a coherent ontology, while also ensuring interoperability.
+The technical challenge, however, lies in the integration and reconciliation of information from many heterogeneous sources into a coherent ontology, while also ensuring interoperability.
 To achieve an efficient ontology development process within an ontology engineering methodology (OEM), LLMs must be able to navigate these disparities efficiently.
-Existing research on PD has already utilized ontologies [23, 25].
+Existing research on PD exploits ontologies [23, 25].
 However, maintaining these ontologies in this rapidly changing field of PD calls for constant effort and resources.
 Failure to update or refine the ontology may result in outdated information.
 This involves developing methods that streamline the ontology engineering process, making it more accessible and less resource-intensive.
-This can ensure that on-tologies remain current and relevant, providing accurate and comprehensive knowledge representations that support effective PD monitoring and alerting.